 What are the appointment fees?

 You can pay by cash, Visa, Mastercard, Paypal or check after the session for in person sessions.
-I do not take insurance, but I can provide you with an invoice that you can submit to your insurance company for reimbursement.
+I can provide you with an invoice that you can submit to your insurance company for reimbursement.

 For a virtual session (phone/Skype/Facetime), you can send a check or pay via Paypal, Visa or Mastercard.
 If using Paypal, please send me your email and I will send you a Paypal request.
 For first time virtual clients only, I ask for payment prior to the appointment.
 Please send checks to the following address and make payable to: